 Background:

 Indirect plant-animal interactions, when compared to direct interactions, have significantly fewer studies focusing on their overall effects (Sotomayer & Lortie 2015).
-This lack of focus on this type of interactions are a result of increasing challenges posed by the complexity of analyzing three or more species (Callaway 2002; Brooker et al. 2007).
-Indirect interactions share the same classifications across plant-plant, plant-animal, and animal-animal interactions, where the strength and/or direction of two interacting species is altered in the presence of a third species (Strauss 1991; Callaway 2007; Sotomayer & Lortie 2015).
+How much fewer?
+Be specific This lack of focus??
+Not focus just frequency - tighten up language a bit on this type of interactions are a result of increasing challenges posed by the complexity of analyzing three or more species??
+Why (Callaway 2002; Brooker et al. 2007).
+Indirect interactions share the same classifications across plant-plant, plant-animal, and animal-animal interactions, where the strength and/or direction of two interacting species is altered in the presence of a third species so?
+This means what (Strauss 1991; Callaway 2007; Sotomayer & Lortie 2015).
 For instance, plant-plant interactions can be indirectly altered through the introduction of a herbivorous species, as seen in Vesterlund et al. (2012).
-These indirect interactions exist in all community multi-trophic assemblages, playing a crucial role in assemblage and coexistence (Miller 1994).
+These indirect interactions exist in all community multi-trophic assemblages, playing a crucial role in assemblage and coexistence hmm confusing (Miller 1994).
 This in turn, has the capacity to promote the abundance and diversity of these complex communities (Levine 1999; Sotomayer & Lortie 2015).
-There are several different hypotheses that are pinnacle to the study of indirect plant-animal interactions including; apparent competition, indirect facilitation, exploitative competition, associational resistance, trophic cascade, and shared defense (Sotomayer & Lortie 2015).
+There are several different hypotheses that are fundamental to the study of indirect plant-animal interactions including; apparent competition, indirect facilitation, exploitative competition, associational resistance, trophic cascade, and shared defense (Sotomayer & Lortie 2015).
 Of these indirect interactions, three are seen to be more prevalent in the literature; apparent competition, indirect facilitation, and exploitative competition.
+Indirect interactions are as important as direct because??
+End same as usual with meaning to reader to keep reading :)

 Apparent Competition:

-One of the most commonly examined interactions, apparent competition, is an antagonistic interaction whereas one species affects another, within the same trophic level, through a common consumer (Holt & Lawton 1993; Sotomayer & Lortie 2015; Bhattarai et al. 2017).
+One of the most commonly examined interactions, apparent competition, is an antagonistic interaction where one species affects another, within the same trophic level, through a common consumer (Holt & Lawton 1993; Sotomayer & Lortie 2015; Bhattarai et al. 2017).
 The most prevalent examples of these types of indirect interactions are observed through the direct herbivory of invasive plant species, resulting in a negative impact on native plant species (Fig 1; Orrock et al 2008).
 This is often conveyed through the increased abundance of a potential prey species resulting in an increased predator density (Recart et al. 2013).
 This increase in predator abundance will augment predatory interactions on the second species negatively impacting population growth and abundance (Orrock 2008; Recart 2013; Sotomayer & Lortie 2015).
 Thus, through this increase in herbivory, we can say that the direct interaction between plant and animal species will have an overall negative indirect plant-plant interaction.
 For instance, the introduction of invasive orchid species in Puerto Rico have impacted the native orchids through the overall associations formed with a local florivorous weevil species, Stethobaris polita (Barbosa et al. 2009; Recart et al. 2013).
-These direct interactions between invasive plant-herbivore and herbivore-native plant result will in turn result in an indirect competitive interaction between plant species, impacting the community composition in the ecosystem as the invasive plant species will typically out compete the native species (Recart et al. 2013; Sotomayer & Lortie 2015; Bhattarai et al. 2017).
+And — develop a bit more These direct interactions between invasive plant-herbivore and herbivore-native plant result will in turn result in an indirect competitive interaction between plant species, impacting the community composition in the ecosystem as the invasive plant species will typically out compete the native species (Recart et al. 2013; Sotomayer & Lortie 2015; Bhattarai et al. 2017).
+Same as other sections - you left me hanging :) end with punchline

 Fig 2: Schematic diagram displaying the difference between enemy release and apparent competition.
 (A) Displays the impact invasive plant species have on natives when suffering low herbivory.
 (B) Invasive species indirectly negatively impact native plant species by increasing herbivore abundance.
 Figure taken from Bhattarai et al. (2017).
+Explain what figure means a bit too please.

 Indirect Facilitation: